Chapter 1: The Vitals of Data#

 1.2 Nominal Data#

 💡 Plain English first: Nominal data is just names for groups — no ranking, no scale, no arithmetic.
-The only sensible question is “which group appears most?”
+The only sensible statistical question is “which group appears most?”

 Property

-Nominal data
+Nominal Data

 Categories exist